tfmorris/Names/README.md

 * behindthename: -p -r
 * nicknames: -a
 * werelate: -p
-At this point, the Precision and Recall of the similar-names tables against Ancestry's labeled pairs were:
+At this point, the Precision and Recall of the name-variants tables against Ancestry's labeled pairs were:

 * Given names: P/R=96.8/74.4